cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 An index is an ordered sequence of key parts so that `[1, "user"]` is not the same as `["user", 1]`.

-When used in a primary index the first key part (aka key prefix) is usually a string constant identifying the model collection being persisted, `"user"` or `"address"` in the example.
+When used in a primary index the first key part is usually a string constant identifying the model collection being persisted, `"user"` or `"address"` in the example.
 When used to add records to an index, the key parts are combined into a compound key.

 The initial key part of an index can be expanded into multiple parts.
 For instance, if we have a user with roles, we might have the second part representing a role such as:
 ```ts